raspstephan/projecttraj/sphinx_doc/source/traj_tools_docu.rst

 * Use COSMO Variable names for selecting trajectory tracers
 * Save tracers in seperate files to speed up reading process
 * Memory leak could be multiple loading of global variables in LoadCaseSpec()
+* Add simple and quick test case to verify changes to plotting routine